Roma Logo

 Roma Logo 1934-1960

-The period that began in the late 1930s and lasted for the next 30 years was fairly unstable.
-Initially, designers developed a logo in the form of a shield with a large monogram divided into two parts.
-It was used only for away games until 1943.
+The period that began at the end of the 1930s and lasted the next 30 years was quite unstable.
+Initially, designers created a logo in the form of a shield with a large monogram divided into two parts.
+Until 1943, it was used only for away matches.

-Simultaneously, another emblem existed: a shield with the Capitoline Wolf and the club’s initials.
+Concurrently, there was another emblem: a shield with the Capitoline wolf and the club’s initials.
 It was almost the same as the 1927 version, but the artists added more color.
-This graphic symbol was never featured on the players’ uniforms.
+This graphic symbol never appeared on the players’ uniforms.

 1960 – 1977